david-inf/Kinds-of-Ensemble/README.md

 ## Topic description

-Binary classification on Heart disease dataset
+Binary classification on apple quality dataset.

 Methods:
 - **kNN**, package `FNN` with CV (from scratch) for optimal k.